granthale/granthale.com2/data/musings/learning-to-learn.md

 ---
 *WIP.
 Most links are not currently active.*

+### Goals

+To learn.
+To develop a system that brings ideas back into attention that would otherwise have been lost to the [forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve).
+To be able to explain to people what it is that you're learning about and why they should care.

+### Process

-1. [Consciously commit]() to what I'm learning for a set amount of time (shorter when initially digging in, longer as time goes on).
-Decide when I'll reconsider whether or not it's worth continuing.
+1. [Consciously commit]() to learning about something for a set amount of time (shorter when initially digging in, longer as time goes on).
+Decide when to reconsider whether or not it's worth continuing.
 Be at peace with the fear of missing out that committing creates.

-2. [Take raw notes](https://granthale.com/books) as I go.
+2. [Take raw notes](https://granthale.com/books) while consuming.
 Highlight memorable ideas in Kindle or Reader.

-    - Writing raw notes helps keep me from going on auto-pilot when reading.
-It makes me take a second to think through and put something in my own words.
+    - Writing raw notes helps keep auto-pilot at bay.
+It takes a few second to think through and put something in your own words.
-    - After finishing a chapter is a good time to do this.
-It helps to try to recall what it is that you just read.
-Then I go back to fill in whatever I missed.
+    - After finishing a chapter/section is a great time to do this.
+Try to recall what the most important points are that you just consumed.
+Imagine explaining it to someone.
+Then go back and fill in whatever details you were missing.
-    - This can be inconvenient while traveling or away from a laptop, and isn't fully necessary but it helps me read more effectively.
+    - This step can be inconvenient while traveling or away from a laptop.
+It isn't fully necessary but it helps you to initially process everything and to have something to look back at in the future.

-3. Create [spaced repetition prompts]() of important points while reading and while looking back over notes/ideas.
+3. Create [spaced repetition prompts]() (I use Anki) of important points while consuming and looking back over notes/original texts.

-    - This can almost be treated like notetaking for things that you want to remember.
-See [Michael Nielsen's post on this](http://augmentingcognition.com/ltm.html).
+    - Spaced repetition is often maligned with remembering rote details.
+However, it can be treated like note taking for things that you want to remember.
+The notes are then in the form of questions and answers instead of just statements.
+See [Michael Nielsen's demonstration of this](http://augmentingcognition.com/ltm.html).

-4. Spend time off-line, writing [evergreen-style]() notes with original thoughts (shifting from note-taking to note-making, from consuming information to creating knowledge).
+4. Spend time off-line, writing [evergreen-style]() notes with original thoughts.
+At this point, shift from note-taking to note-making, from consuming information to creating knowledge.

-5. [Allow ideas to marinate over time]().
+5. [Allow ideas to marinate]().
 Review Anki prompts and Readwise daily.

-    - Reviewing is not only a way to remember things.
-It's also a way to keep things you want to keep thinking about front-and-center.
+    - This is the most underrated aspect of spaced repetition.
+We are what we think about.
+Prompts become the ideal way to consistently bring attention back to the ideas we want to be thinking about.

 Throughout: [Go on walks]().
+Think things through without the source material at hand.
+Ask questions and answer them.
+Talk to others.
 Podcast.
 Tweet.
-Think things through.
-Talk to others.
 Solve problems.
 Apply the material.

-Come up with questions and answer them.
+### Misc thoughts

+ I've often found myself passively going through these steps, especially when tired.
+While I don't think it's bad to continue to work when we're not fully there*, it can often be useful to take breaks or choose to [work on other things](https://jakobgreenfeld.com/personal-productivity).

+*I find it a useful time for first-reads and scaffold-building.

 ----